 A historic milestone for a real nature restoration strategy in Europe

 Intensive negotiations between the European Commission, Parliament and Council on the Nature Restoration Law closed on November 9, 2023.
-The preliminary agreement brings back crucial challenges for nature restoration and safeguarding ecosystem services on which our well-being and economy depend.
-The protection of biodiversity in agricultural environments and peat bogs has again been included in the agreement, as has the openness to action outside the Natura 2000 network.
+The preliminary agreement brought back crucial challenges to restoring nature and safeguarding the ecosystem services on which our well-being and economy depend.
+The protection of biodiversity in agricultural and peatland environments was again included in the agreement, as was the openness to take action outside the Natura 2000 Network.

-On February 27, 2024, the law’s final text was approved, confirming the planned targets: to restore at least 20 per cent of Europe’s marine and terrestrial territory by 2030 and all endangered habitats by 2050.
+The law’s final text was approved on February 27, 2024, confirming the planned targets: to restore at least 20 per cent of Europe’s marine and terrestrial territory by 2030 and all endangered habitats by 2050.

-To do this, the Nature Restoration Law aims to restore 30 per cent of terrestrial and marine habitats in a poor conservation status by 2030, 60 per cent by 2040, and 90 per cent by 2050.
-Priority for action until 2030 is given to Natura 2000 Network sites.
+To do this, the Nature Restoration Law aims to restore 30 per cent of terrestrial and marine habitats in poor conservation status by 2030, 60 per cent by 2040, and 90 per cent by 2050.
+Natura 2000 Network sites are given priority for action until 2030.

-The Commission has pledged to identify, within 12 months of the law’s effective date, critical issues related to the financing of the Nature Restoration Law and to find suitable methods of economic support to bridge the gap between conservationist needs and financial availability.
+The Commission is committed to identifying critical issues related to Nature Restoration Law funding in the next 12 months and finding suitable economic support methods to bridge the gap between conservation needs and financial availability.

 Etifor in support of the law and the National Recovery Plan